 Collaborative Problem Solving Parent Group

 Learn Collaborative Problem Solving with a supportive parent community.
-Join our spring group starting April 7th! for 8 consecutive Mondays, 6:30-8:00.
+Join our fall group starting September 14th for 8 consecutive Mondays, 6:30-8:00.

 With Ted Layman, LCSW